 For a local business, it is essential to focus SEO efforts on the area in which it operates.
 Online visibility is critical, and nowadays it has a lot to do with proximity.
 So, having the ability to track and manage your search engine performance in an exact location is extremely beneficial.

-The most recent addition to the Position Tracking tool allows you to track down your local SEO results on a ZIP Code level for more than 98,000 locations.
+The most recent addition to this keyword tracker tool allows you to track down your local SEO results on a ZIP Code level for more than 98,000 locations.
 That means you are getting the most accurate data and can focus on the most relevant local queries, attract more clients, and save your time and money.

 To try this feature, set up a new project or add a new location to an existing one.
 Start typing your postal code, or the name of your street, and get the drop-down list of suggestions: